-This article was updated on 03/02/2025.
+This article was updated on 04/25/2026.

 What is Website Animation?

-Website animation is the motion and interaction baked into a site.
-The subtle stuff you feel as you browse.
+Website animation is the motion and interaction baked into a site—the subtle stuff you feel as you browse.
 It can be as simple as a button reacting to your hover, or as ambitious as a scroll-driven sequence that tells a story.
 Either way, the goal is the same: make the experience clearer, more engaging, and more memorable.

-The funny part is you’ve probably “seen” website animation a thousand times without thinking about it—a shimmer that makes a button feel clickable, a smooth transition that keeps you oriented as you move down the page, a little micro-moment that makes the whole site feel alive.
+The funny part is you’ve probably “seen” website animation a thousand times without thinking about it—a shimmer that makes a button feel clickable, a smooth transition that keeps you oriented as you move down the page, a tiny micro-moment that makes the whole site feel alive.
 Good animation isn’t there to show off.
 It’s there to guide, confirm, and smooth out the experience so the website feels effortless.

 Why Web Animations Work

-Website Animation Walkthrough
+- Website Animation FAQ

 So… how did we get here?